Our own teams

 Our teams regularly work in partnership with GPs, district nurses, hospital consultants, specialist hospital nurses and other health professionals.

-At our hospice the In Patient Centre and Therapies and Rehabilitation Centre staff work closely with medical practitioners, and St Luke’s plays a unique and crucial role in providing expert specialist care for people who have particularly complex and challenging conditions and problems.
+At our hospice the In Patient Centre and Active Intervention Centre staff work closely with medical practitioners, and St Luke’s plays a unique and crucial role in providing expert specialist care for people who have particularly complex and challenging conditions and problems.

 At the heart of several partnerships is our own team of Community Specialist Palliative Care Nurses, who every year support around one thousand patients in their own homes throughout Sheffield.